 Properly cleaned and treated fuel is usable in a range of gas turbines and IC engine power plants.

-There are multiple benefits to using centrifuges for the purification of fuels oils.
+There are multiple benefits to using centrifuges for the purification of fuel oils.
 Some of the important benefits are listed below.

 |Removal of Water & Sludge from Fuel Oil|